stevenhuynh17/udacity_catalog/README.md

-#h1 Car Catalog:
+# Car Catalog
 ___
-Website for cataloging cars
+Website for cataloging cars.
+Users can sign in through their Google accounts via OAuth2.0 and can perform CRUD functions.

-#h2 Installation
+## Installation
 ___
 1) Make sure you have the virtual machine environment set up.
   - Follow the link to help set up your VM if you haven't already: